y20k/transistor/README.md

 How to use Transistor
 ---------------------
+Vew a short video on how to use Transistor on [Vimeo](https://vimeo.com/181179583).
 ### How to add a new radio station?
 The easiest way to add a new station is to search for streaming links and then choose Transistor as a your default handler for those file types.
 You can also tap the (+) symbol in the top bar and paste in streaming links directly.
 Please note: Transistor does not feature any kind of built-in search option.